Gateshead

 It's full of passionate people, it's a vary passionate place

-It's seen the return of it's prodigal son, Journey inte Space
+It saw the return of it's prodigal son, Journey inte Space

 Most of the Newcastle coal came from Gateshead